wp-plugins/target-visitors/readme.txt

 ﻿=== Target Visitors ===
 Contributors: Abanova Olga
 Donate link: http://www.getincss.ru/
-Tags: seo, target visitors, search engines, google, yandex, msn, yahoo Requires at least: 2.3.2
+Tags: seo, target visitors, search engines, google, yandex, msn, yahoo, highlight words, highlight search, highlight, welcome visitors
+Requires at least: 2.3.2
 Tested up to: 2.8
 Stable tag: 1.2.5

-Plugin shows a special message for users coming from search engines like Google, Yandex, MSN, Yahoo, etc.
+Plugin shows a special message to your blog's visitors, who coming from search engines (Google, Yandex, MSN, Yahoo, Mail.ru, Altavista, Liveinternet, Rambler) and highlight words (search engine request) in post, comments, title, tags and others.

 == Description ==

+Wanna attract more visitors and RSS readers?
+Plugin "Target Visitors" will help you to grow up your counters!

-Plugin shows a special message to your blog's visitors, who coming from search engines (Google, Yandex, MSN, Yahoo, Mail.ru, Altavista, Liveinternet, Rambler).
+Plugin shows a special message to your blog's visitors, who coming from search engines (Google, Yandex, MSN, Yahoo, Mail.ru, Altavista, Liveinternet, Rambler) and highlight words (search engine request) in post, comments, title, tags and others.

 It's really important to attract visitors attention.
 You can add any message to display it, for example: